EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 == Changelog ==

+= 1.5.4 - January 23rd, 2016 =
+* Re-did 1.5.3 changes - `the_content` filter is reapplied and the specific Site Builder plugin's filters are

 = 1.5.3 - January 23rd, 2016 =
 * Replaced the use of `the_content` filter with the filter's associated functions (e.g. `wptexturize`, `wpautop`)